theonaunheim/surgeo/docs/source/background.rst

     the mechanics, please skip to `Usage`_.

-There are a variety of mechanisms by which one can impute race based one generally available characaristics.
+There are a variety of mechanisms by which one can impute race based one generally available characteristics.
 Two popular approaches are surname-based and location-based.

 The surname-based approach works because certain last names are found much